 Federation of Electric Power Companies (FEPC) of which ten General Electricity Utilities are members announced in October 2008 that they would construct large-scale PV power plants with a total capacity of 140 MW.
 Construction has been almost completed.
 PV power plants developed by electric companies themselves are not eligible for the power purchase under the FIT program.
-Since it has been clearly stated in the Fifth Strategic Energy Plan that efforts will be made to make renewable energy a mainstream power source, electric companies are advancing activities to promote renewable energy.
+Since it has been clearly stated in the Sixth Strategic Energy Plan that efforts will be made to make renewable energy a main power source, electric companies are advancing activities to promote renewable energy.
 Partnerships between electric companies and renewable energy-related companies are also progressing.
-Also, introduction of PV power generation with the third-party ownership (TPO), which enables installation of PV systems at no initial cost (on-site PPA), has been progressing, targeting electricity users, and off-site PPAs are also being proposed for large customers.
+Also, introduction of PV power generation with the third-party ownership (TPO), which enables installation of PV systems with no upfront cost (on-site PPA), has been progressing, targeting electricity users, and off-site PPAs are also being proposed for large customers.
+The electricity rate menu that utilizes renewable energy is also expanding.